Angular 19 Guide: Building a CRUD Application with REST API [2025 Update]

 Injecting HttpClient in the Services

-Open the src/app/services/contact.service.ts file then import and inject HttpClient:
+Open src/app/services/contact.service.ts and import and inject HttpClient:

 import { Injectable } from '@angular/core';